 Cultivating Calmness: The Benefits of Gardening

-Gardening is an outdoor activity linked to many health benefits for both the body and mind.
-First of all, its ability to reduce stress and depression was demonstrated in an International Journal of Mental Health Nursing article: “A prospective study of group cohesiveness in therapeutic horticulture for clinical depression.”
-Another great feature of outdoor gardening is that children can participate in it.
-A simple task such as digging or watering plants can occupy your kids while you take a few moments to yourself, or you can choose to use this time outdoors as a joint activity for bonding.
-Additionally, carrying pots or watering cans and pulling a wagon with gardening supplies are activities that utilize our joints and muscles.
+Gardening is an outdoor activity linked to many health benefits for both the mind and body.
+In International Journal of Mental Health Nursing, we learn that gardening can help ease stress and clinical depression.
+Luckily, gardening is also an activity that children can participate in.
+From simple tasks such as digging or watering plants, to more physical activities such as carrying pots, watering cans, pulling a wagon with gardening supplies, children utilize and strengthen joints and muscles.
 According to the Middletown Center for Autism, resistance activities such as pushing or pulling help provide intense input to our proprioceptive systems, which are known to help regulate our bodies and control our responses to stimuli.

 Whether you decide to plant flowers, sturdy succulents, or vegetables, the simple activity of being outdoors on its own can provide the opportunity to slow down, breathe fresh air, be mindful, and enjoy momentary respite from the chaos of the day.
 You can also use gardening as a joint activity for bonding with your children, giving them a sense of connectivity to life as well as each other.